mhenke/WebApper-ColdFusion-SQL-Injection/README.md

 ## License

 RELEASED TO THE PUBLIC DOMAIN.
-But feel free to credit me with original authorship if you release it with modifications.
+But feel free to credit Daryl Banttari with original authorship if you release it with modifications.

 ## Git Workflow for Contributors